Instructor contact information

 Individual portion:

-• The individual portion of the final exam will be worth 80% of your exam grade.
+• The individual portion of the final exam will be worth 80% of your final exam grade.

 • No potential final exam questions will be released.